ExcelliumSA/AppSecToolkit/README.md

 # What?

-This project create a archive with a collection of free and open source tools that are needed for different kinds of assessmement.
+This project create a archive with a collection of free and open source tools that are needed for different kinds of assessment.

 # Why?